Current weather & time in NZ J 42° F

 BROADHEADS

 Of the three main types of broadheads, namely fixed blades, removable blades and mechanical or expandable blades, our experience and preference favors fixed blades, for these have proven to be most effective in our experience of pursuing New Zealand game.
-This is sure to be somewhat controversial as each hunter probably has his or her own preference.
+Expandable or mechanical broadheads are more prone to failure on heavy game due to the thick hide and large bone structure.
+Fixed-blade designs offer greater reliability, especially when bone is encountered.

 BLINDS